-Coalition’s red tape reduction policy and green tape implications
+Coalition’s red tape reduction policy and green tape implications - .PDF file.

 This month, the Coalition released the Coalition’s Policy to Boost Productivity and Reduce Regulation.
 The policy is intended to transform and build on the Labour government’s regulatory reform agenda, which it states has failed.
 Notably, prime minister Kevin Rudd has adopted a number of these Coalition policies as part of what he describes as the ‘national competiveness agenda’, including promising to reduce green tape by streamlining the environmental approval process to remove duplication between state and federal government processes, which former prime minister Julia Gillard promised and abandoned.